panchul/workspace/doc/CPP.md

 ---

-Good summarizing public/protected/private

-    class Base {
-    public:
-        int publicMember; // Everything that is aware of Base is also
-                          // aware that Base contains publicMember.
-    protected:
-        int protectedMember; // Only the children (and their children)
-                            // are aware that Base contains protectedMember.
-    private:
-        int privateMember; //No one but Base is aware of privateMember.
-    };

-The same happens with public, private and protected inheritance.
-Let's consider a class Base and a class Child that inherits from Base.

-- If the inheritance is public, everything that is aware of Base and Child is also aware that Child inherits from Base.
-- If the inheritance is protected, only Child, and its children, are aware that they inherit from Base.
-- If the inheritance is private, no one other than Child is aware of the inheritance.

-    class A {
-    public:
-        int x;
-    protected:
-        int y;
-    private:
-        int z;
-    };

-    class B : public A {
-        // x is public
-        // y is protected
-        // z is not accessible from B
-    };

-    class C : protected A {
-        // x is protected
-        // y is protected
-        // z is not accessible from C
-    };

-    class D : private A {   // 'private' is default for classes
-        // x is private
-        // y is private
-        // z is not accessible from D
-    };

----

 Had an issue with compiling relatively basic code:

 `gcc: error trying to exec 'cc1plus': execvp: No such file or directory`